xyolace/ubiquitoustimes_web_app/README.md

 # ubiquitoustimes-web-app
-Django web application of ubiquitous times
+Django web application of ubiquitous times.
-This repo contains skeleton structure of web app
+This repo contains skeleton structure of web app.